All Episodes

 I'm still trying to figure out what he's done.

-Let's see, that'll come to mind.
+That'll come to mind.

 We've got too many career politicians.

-Uh this ought to be public service.
+This ought to be public service.

 We need businessmen.

-We need real life folks in there.
+We need real-life folks in there.

-In fact, you gotta believe that uh that Al Franken's mom uh told him at one point, you know, anybody can grow up to be senator, and certainly he believes that now because he just may be.
+In fact, you've got to believe that Al Franken's mom told him at one point, you know, anybody can grow up to be senator.

 Politics is getting ugly.

-You want to know what the next few years is going to be like with liberal Democrat hegemony influence all over this country.
+You want to know what the next few years is going to be like with liberal Democrat hegemony influence all over this country?

-Take a look at Chicago, take a look at Minnesota.
+Take a look at Minnesota.

 This is going to get very, very ugly.